 The treatment of asset retirement obligations under ASPE and IFRS are different.
 In both cases, the present value of the estimated future cash flows has to be determined.
 In the case of ASPE, the dismantling of the equipment and any added costs that result from the production process are added to the cost of the asset, and these are amortized over the life of the capital assets.
-Under IFRS, only the cost of dismantling the equipment is added to the cost of inventory as production costs and are expensed through cost of goods sold as the dishwashers are sold.
-The present value of the dismantling costs alone at June 1, 2017 is the present value of \$3 million due in 120 months.
+Under IFRS, only the cost of dismantling the equipment is added to the capital cost.
+Any costs resulting from the production process are added to the cost of inventory as production costs and are expensed through cost of goods sold as the dishwashers are sold.
+The present value of the dismantling costs alone at June 1, 2020 is the present value of \$3 million due in 120 months.
 This, using a 0.5% per month discount rate is \$3,000,000 X 0.54963 = \$1,648,890.